Road to MLKFuture

 The MLK Library housed several short- and long-term partnerships.
 Here are plans for these partners while the library is renovated.

 - College Information Center – will offer services in select branch locations.

 - Community Tax Aid – Tax preparation services will continue at another downtown location by appointment.
 Customers can call 202-869-2999 or make an appointment online at www.communitytaxaiddc.org.

 - AARP – currently offers tax assistance in select branch locations that will continue.

 - DC HealthLink Enrollment Center – will be relocated beginning November 2017 to Shepherd Park (Juanita E. Thornton) Library.

-- DC Tech Meet up – will be suspended.
+- DC Tech Meet up – has been suspended.